gitworkflows/meshplay/docs/pages/extensions/meshmap/sharing-a-design.md

 # Sharing a Design

-Sharing a design lets you make your content visible to any anonymous visitor of khulnasoft.com/catalog and any Meshplay Cloud user.
+Sharing a design lets you make your content visible to any anonymous visitor of <a href="http://meshplay.khulnasoft.com/catalog">Meshplay Catalog</a> and any Meshplay Cloud user.
 Anyone with the link can view the design.

 You can share your design with your friends and teams using Extensions.
 Let's discuss the process below.